Miao10000000/MiaoMiao/README.md

 #### Code is in "splitting_dataset_into_weekday_and_weekend.py"
 This part is splitting datasets into weekday and weekend, using KNN model to predicting the passenger flow on weekday and LSTM model to predict passenger flow on weekend.
 ![](images/4.png)

+## Datasets
+All the datasets in this work are in "datasets" file.
+"Raw passenger flow datasets" contains the passenger flow of four roads.
+"Raw weather dataset" is the original weather dataset.
+"Final dataset" contains four final datasets of four roads after feature extraction.